jawardell/ubiquitous-broccoli/README.md

 the steps below.
 Please note that you will need to adjust the font size in your command line for proper results.

-You'll need to have the <a href="https://java.com/en/">Java Runtime Environment</a> and the
+You'll nee to have the <a href="https://java.com/en/">Java Runtime Environment</a> and the
 <a href="http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Java Development Kit</a> installed and added to the PATH environment variable.

 ### How to use